 The phpBB team stressed that the core bulletin board application is not vulnerable to this kind of attack." top

 magsol writes "Brandon LeBlanc, a member of the Windows Team blog, provided an explanation regarding Microsoft's delay in posting Windows 7 beta keys: "Due to very heavy traffic we're seeing as a result of interest in the Windows 7 Beta, we are adding some additional infrastructure support to the Microsoft.com properties before we post the public beta.
 More updates can be found here, though your best bet may be to spam your browser's refresh button.
 The public beta is now 4+ hours overdue, and with a Microsoft-imposed 2.5 million license limit for general public, checking the site frequently may be a prudent course of action."

 This comment was actually mine: http://tech.slashdot.org/comments.pl?sid=1464032&cid=30297410.
 Problem is, I'd already modded a few folks before making the post, and I wanted my mods to stick.
 Plus I thought people might have 1) gotten upset, or 2) not really found the comment funny or truthful.
 Guess I was wrong on all counts, w00t!

 Why are my comments' scores on my profile page all significantly lower than what is shown on the articles themselves (when I follow the links to the comments from my profile to the articles on which they are posted) ?
 This started happening a month or two ago, and I figured it was a bug...buuuut it's definitely still happening.

 So you probably won't hear much from me. 'sides, I'll be using my membership here mostly for reading and (occasionally) responding to the articles that are posted.
-If you want my technical thoughts and opinions, you'll have much better luck uncovering those on my wordpress blog.

 But I'll be sure to say hello from time to time.:)